sarangpidadi07/sarangpidadi07/README.md

 <br />

-Hi, i'm [Sarang Pidadi](https://sarangpidadi07.github.io/), a passionate self-taught full stack web developer and a freelance software engineer from india. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+Hi, I'm [Sarang Pidadi](https://sarangpidadi07.github.io/), a tech enthusiast and software developer from India. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
+I take great care in the experience, architecture, and code quality of the things I build.

-i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.
+I am also an open-source enthusiast and maintainer.
+I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.

+<p align="center"> **“Trust that little voice in your head that says, ‘Wouldn’t it be interesting if…’; and then do it!”**</p>

   <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />

-- 💼 any freelance work? do reach, [email](mailto:abhishek.naidu@cred.club) :)
-- 💬 ask me about anything, i am happy to help;

-**languages and tools:**
+## :zap: languages and tools:

 <code><img height="20" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/javascript/javascript.png"></code>
 <code><img height="20" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/react/react.png"></code>